benjamin-robertson/acsc_e8_office_hardening/README.md

 acsc_e8_office_hardening will add required registry settings to systems to restrict Office macros as required.

 Most registry settings are applied to HKEY_USER.
-Due to this, Puppet will manage a significant number of resource as each user has its own registry hive. acsc_e8_office_hardening will also modify the default c:\users\Default\ntuser.dat.
+Due to this, Puppet will manage a significant number of resources as each user has their own registry hive. acsc_e8_office_hardening will also modify the default c:\users\Default\ntuser.dat.
 This is required for any new users who log on to the system.
 Without this, Puppet won't restrict that user until the next Puppet run.
 A suboptimal outcome.
 By default the module will mount and check the default ntuser.dat on each clean boot and every 24 hours thereafter.

 ### Setup Requirements

 Plugin sync is required for this module.
 Three facts will be automatically distributed
-* local_sids
+* office_macro_local_sids
 * office_macro_last_run
 * office_macro_uptime